PrabhatCS/portfolio/readme.md

 Analyzes text data related to Quora's question pairs, a competition from Kaggle.
 Spacy is used to analyze parts of speech, sentence similarity, and textblob for sentiment analysis.
 [view](https://nbviewer.jupyter.org/github/eddiepyang/portfolio/blob/master/quora_eda.ipynb)

-**tweet_analysis_1**
+**twitter_data**
 Collects streaming tweets with the Twitter api, converts json data to a dataframe, connects python to postgres, and loads the tweets and metadata into postgres.
 [view](https://nbviewer.jupyter.org/github/eddiepyang/portfolio/blob/master/tweet_analysis_1.ipynb)

-**tweet_analysis_2**
+**announcement_analysis**
-Combines the tweets from two different days and analyzes the sentiment polarities, tests for significance with bootstrap samples, creates a wordcloud of the bigrams, and visualizes word vectors with tsne.
+Analyzes sentiment for the pixel 2 product launch during the day of announcement, tests for significance with bootstrap samples, creates a wordcloud of the bigrams, visualizes word vectors with tsne, and uses lda for topic analysis.
 [view](https://nbviewer.jupyter.org/github/eddiepyang/portfolio/blob/master/tweet_analysis_2.ipynb)